-Shown left, exhibition installation at Goucher College.
-Selected photographs and sculpture, project overview and links to media coverage below.
+Shown below, a selection of images from the project.
+Selected photographs and sculpture, project overview and links to more images and media coverage below.

 Overview: I was based at McMurdo Station given access to protected areas, some of which can only be reached by helicopter or on foot in the company of an expert mountaineer, and also lived part of the time at wilderness field camps.
 The landscape was otherworldly and full of surprising incidents and an even richer variety of forms, textures and colors than I had expected.
 Some of the photographs were made into 3D scans via photogrammetry, and produced as painted sculptures with a combination of digital fabrication technologies and hand finishing.

-Exhibition: 33 framed photographs, 4 sculptures and a free audio tour accessible on a smartphone via the Internet were exhibited at Goucher College, Baltimore, MD, USA, in 2017-18, and filled 144 running feet of wall space.
-Other sequences of images not including in that exhibition are also available.
+Exhibition: 33 framed photographs, 4 sculptures and a free audio tour accessible on a smartphone via the Internet were exhibited at Goucher College, Baltimore, MD, USA, in 2017-18, and filled 144 running feet of wall space and are framed and available for touring.
+Other sculptures are in progress and other sequences of images not including in that exhibition are also available.
 Please inquire about customizing the display to your space.

 Audio tour first-person narrative accompanying my Goucher College exhibition Walking in Antarctica, a of my experiences there and the process of making the photos and sculpture.